Summer is our favorite season here at Weather Master, and if you’re anything like us, you spend as much time outside as you can.

 • Do not plug one extension cord into another- use the correct length cord

 • Never leave an open line- always unplug an extension cord that is not in use

 Weather Master has been serving Wake, Durham, Granville, Orange, Chatham and Johnston Counties since 1977.
-By providing the very best in air conditioning, heating and plumbing equipment, and service, Weather Master strives to deliver world-class service with a small-company touch.
+By providing the very best in air conditioning, heating and plumbing and electrical service, Weather Master strives to deliver world-class service with a small-company touch.